Table of Contents

 While some circumstances, like the type of application or references required, cannot be helped by the tenant, they can get their application processed quicker in a few ways:

-- Respond to the background checking company quickly: Most landlords hire a company to do their tenant screening for them and this can cause some delays in addition to the inquiry of “Can someone run a background check without my permission?”.
-Well, the company must legally email the tenant to ask for their consent and may have addition questions, so the rental applicant should should respond to as soon as possible.1
+- Respond to the background checking company quickly: Most landlords hire a company to do their tenant screening for them and this can cause some delays.
+In addition, a background check for professional purposes can not be performed without written permission (although personal background checks can be run without explicit permission) and potential tenants should respond quickly so the apartment staff can begin processing the background check as soon as possible.1

 - Fill out the form correctly and accurately: For example, if the tenant enters a “0” instead of a “9” in a referee’s phone number, the checking company will have to get back to the landlord for accurate information, who will then have to talk to the tenant about it and check all over again.